zdeptawa/terraform-azurerm-demo/README.md

 * a jumpbox/bastion server within the public network with a public IP
 * Network Security Groups and rules necessary to allow HTTP traffic to the Scale Set/web tier as well as port 22 traffic for ssh to the jumpbox/bastion server
 * a PostgreSQL database server in the private subnet with rules necessary for communication from public subnet/web tier
-* a [sample application](https://github.com/nicholasjackson/gopher_search) created by [Nicolas Jackson](https://github.com/nicholasjackson) deployed to the multi-tier environment
+* a [demo application](https://github.com/nicholasjackson/gopher_search) created by [Nicolas Jackson](https://github.com/nicholasjackson) deployed to the multi-tier environment

 Prerequisites
 =============